The problem

 We will produce

-- papers reporting the results of menu changes (menu selection, nutritional, environmental, cost, satisfaction impacts),
+- papers reporting the results of menu changes (environmental, nutrition, cost, satisfaction impacts, process barriers and enablers)

 We will input to a paper on contributions to system change.

-We intend to develop a multi-outcome menu development tool to design and analyse dishes against a range of outcomes.
+We will explore developing a multi-outcome menu development tool to design and analyse dishes against a range of outcomes.

 Research team